 2. Confusing Side Effects

-Amoxicillin belongs to a class of antibiotics known as penicillins.
-The penicillins are popular for their efficacy and broad spectrum and have also been subject to a high rate of abuse leading to resistance over the years.
-The most common side effects of penicillin antibiotics are nausea (feeling of wanting to puke), vomiting, and diarrhea, all of which may also occur when you take too much alcohol.
+The most common side effects of penicillin antibiotics are nausea, vomiting, and diarrhea, all of which may also occur when you take too much alcohol.

 If you throw up while on amoxicillin and alcohol, it can be difficult to know which is the cause, and hence may affect the decision of whether you should stay calm or get immediate medical help.
 For your own safety, it may just be better to stay off alcohol for the few days of amoxicillin treatment.

-As already mentioned, alcohol consumption by itself can cause a loss of fluid through diarrhea.
+Alcohol consumption can cause a loss of fluid through diarrhea.
 Alcohol also decreases the production of the anti-diuretic hormone in the body.
 This hormone helps the body to reabsorb water and by reducing its production, alcohol causes passage of more water in the urine.
 This is why you pee more often when you drink.

-The danger is that excessive loss of body fluids can cause dehydration with its attendant consequences, such as headaches, dizziness and in serious cases, low blood pressure, increased heart rate, fever, and loss of consciousness.
-Amoxicillin also causes loss of body fluids through diarrhea, and a combination of alcohol and amoxicillin may worsen diarrhea and loss of body fluids.
+The danger is that excessive loss of body fluids can cause dehydration.
+Amoxicillin can also cause loss of body fluids through diarrhea, and a combination of alcohol and amoxicillin may worsen diarrhea and loss of body fluids.

-Amoxicillin is available in oral forms; as 250mg, 500mg tablets and capsules, and as a powder for oral reconstitution.
-Usually, the dosage regimen lasts between 5 to 10 days.
-If it is quite difficult to stay away from alcohol for a few days in order to complete your amoxicillin regimen, addiction to alcohol might be an underlying culprit here, which is a cause for concern and enough reason to see a health professional immediately.
+Usually, amoxicillin is prescribed for 5 to 10 days.
+If it is quite difficult to stay away from alcohol for a few days in order to complete your amoxicillin regimen, you might have an underlying alcohol addiction.
+If you think you have an alcohol addiction, you should see your doctor for professional help.

-Amoxicillin has side effects of its own, some of which may be aggravated by the use of alcohol, as mentioned earlier.
-Here are some of the side effects of amoxicillin –
+Amoxicillin has side effects of its own, some of which may be aggravated by the use of alcohol:

 - Gastrointestinal effects such as abdominal pain, diarrhea, nausea, and vomiting